Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 - Louvre and Orsay museums are in Paris, so don't go to Orsay or Louvre cities in suburb...

-- to stay in good terms with Parisians, don't block corridors, escalators (right side if you don't move, left side if you carry on), don't sit down on folding seats when the metro is packed and go as far as possible when you enter: there is nothing worse than someone who enters and stays in the doors, blocking everyone behind!
+- to stay in good terms with Parisians, don't block corridors, keep the right side of escalators if you prefer to stand than to move, don't sit down on folding seats when the metro is packed, and go as far as possible when you enter: there is nothing worse than someone who enters and stays in the middle of the doors, blocking everyone behind!

 Basic French is always useful and if you have never been good at languages, just remember the most important :

-- hello : bonjour or bonsoir (from what time shall you start to say "bonsoir"?
-It's a national debate, but 6pm sounds like a reasonable time to not upset anyone)
+- hello : bonjour or bonsoir // from what time shall you start to say "bonsoir"?
+It's a national debate, but 6pm sounds like a reasonable time in many places

 - thank you / thank you so much : merci / merci beaucoup